 Failure to properly maintain the vehicle or performing maintenance activities incorrectly may increase your risk of injury or death during service or while using the vehicle.
 If you are not familiar with vehicle service, have a Yamaha dealer perform service.

-1. Before starting the engine, fill the fuel tank with a break-in oil-fuel mixture as follows.
+Before starting the engine, fill the fuel tank with a break-in oil-fuel mixture as follows.

-Recommended 2-stroke engine oil: See page 9-1.
+Recommended 2-stroke engine oil:

+See page 9-1.

+Mixing ratio (gooding to oil):

 Mixing ratio (gasoline to oil): 15:1